quantling/create_vtl_corpus/docs/source/usage.rst

 ===============
 The library supports multiprocessing, which can be used to speed up the process and for large corpora this is absolutely necessary.
 However it is not enabled by default, to enable it use the ``--use_mp`` flag.
+For multiprocessing melspectrograms are added to the  dataframe afterwards without multiprocessing.
+This however can take some time so only do it if necessary and if you need our kind of melspectrogram :ref:`Melspectrograms`.
-For small corpora it is not recommended to use multiprocessing, since generating the melspectrograms is not possible with multiprocessing currently.
-The melspectrograms can be generated afterwards too however with the information available in the dataframe, but no solution is provided by the library for this yet.
+Melspectrograms can begenerated afterwards too however with the information available in the dataframe.

 CreateCorpus Class
 ==========================